edyhsgr/catdateweight/README.md

 Data and review for one kitten/cat's weight over time (days), just for fun.
 Age at initial measurement on 20210623 was between four and six weeks old (five weeks is best estimate).

 #
-Notes and things guessed/thought/learned (by date):
+Notes and things guessed, thought, learned about (by date):

 20220103
 - I've noticed over the months that just the last point or two of data can change my perception of the future trajectory a lot.